one last meal

 Hi friend,

-Our room becomes still.
-Our hearts soften in quiet honor to the Holy One who gave His everything.
-We pull each other a little closer as we remember that our lives are that precious.
+Our space becomes still.
+Our hearts soften in quiet honor to the Holy One who gave His everything—and we see that our lives are that precious.
 And we are that loved.

 So we mark this one week out of the year as sacred.